Black History Month 2019

 Tuesday 22 October 6.30pm

-Henrice Altink will draw upon examples from, amongst others, the labour market, education, and the judicial system, to show that colourism, which has its origins in slavery, has continued to be a key feature of Jamaican society since it gained independence in 1962.
+Henrice Altink will draw upon examples from, among others, the labour market, education, and the judicial system, to show that colourism, which has its origins in slavery, has continued to be a key feature of Jamaican society since it gained independence in 1962.
 Find out more and book your place.

 Re-envisioning Resistance & Representation in Black/Working Class Lesbian Feminist US Literature (1978-1992)